Last updated on March 8th, 2023 at 09:05 pm

 Whether you have a bot e-commerce or a non e-commerce site, there are advantages in using geotargeting, particularly when it comes to advertising.
 For example, if you are using Google Ads, you can specify a location or series of locations in which your online advertising will be shown.

-This will be key if you are a business that relies on local footfall or home deliveries.
+This will be key if you are a business that relies on local foot traffic or home deliveries.
 Examples of these types of business could include e-commerce sites, restaurants, physical stores, local entertainment venues and so forth.

 How to use Geotargeting